tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2018-03-10-kpw-arena-9-na-krawedzi.md

 * Greg and Kaszub initially jumped at each other's throats, but once the gong hit, they reenacted the Fingerpoke of Doom match.
 Kawaleria entered the ring to celebrate.
 * Pawłowski announced the result, then disappeared backstage.
 Shortly after, reappered and announced a new opponent for Greg.
 * Oliwa and Greg fight with light tubes, chairs, ladders, Lego bricks and a keyboard.
 Plenty of blood from both.
 Ron Corvus intervened to remind Greg he's coming for his championship.
-* Once the bell rang, Kawaleria attacked the bleeding Dawid, to be countered by the faces, who now form a faction called Sojusz (_Alliance_).
+* Once the bell rang, Kawaleria attacked the bleeding Dawid, which included putting a ball gag on him.
+The faces, who now form a faction called Sojusz (_Alliance_) intervene.
 Kawaler and Greg tried to attack Mira with a taser, but were stopped by Robert Star.
+* This would be Kaszub's last appearance for KPW.

 ### References